 Sonia Beldom’s Background

 Sonia Beldom’s career started as a BBC Radio producer working with people such as Chas & Dave, Terry Wogan, Jerry Hall, Gyles Brandreth and Bobby Crush.
 She was then headhunted as a TV Development Exec for Tiger Aspect, BBC Entertainment, Mentorn and ITN.
 She then launched her own production company, Babygrand Productions.

 Highly respexcted, Sonia has cast stars such as David Walliams, Julian Clary, Victoria Wood, The Hairy Bikers, John Sergeant, Dame Joan Collins, Noel Edmonds & Tynchy Stryder in hit TV series.
 Ever patient and caring, Sonia was always given “difficult” presenters to work with.
 Perhaps this was due to her years of dealing with her mentally ill mum.
 Wherever this came from she is highly equipped her in communication skills, knows how to manage difficult egos and how to stay calm under pressure.

 When Sonia started blogging about her mum the stories spread like wildfire and Jeremy Vine invited her onto his Radio 2 show.
-Maxine Mawhinney then interviewed her for “The Moment”, she regularly co-hosts a relationships show on a Las Vegas network and regularly speaks about mental health and how to bring creativity into every aspect of your life.
+Maxine Mawhinney then interviewed her for “The Moment”.
+As a result she regularly co-hosts a relationships show on a Las Vegas network.
+She also regularly speaks about mental health and how to bring creativity into every aspect of your life.